Lisa Urkevich: Career

-Urkevich is the former founding director and strategist of two Arabian heritage centers, the Tariq Abdulhakim Center (with museum) in Jeddah, and for seven years, the Arabian Heritage Project in Kuwait, where she launched the Al Koot festival, exhibits, lectures, competitions, performances, and supported research and documentation along with a variety of intangible heritage endeavors.
-She is a 2025 Georgetown Fellow, former Harvard Visiting Fellow, two-time Senior Fulbright Scholar, and University of Maryland Alumna of the Year.
+Urkevich has served in several senior academic, advisory, and institution-building roles.
+She was the founding director of two heritage centers: the Tariq Abdulhakim Center (with museum) in Jeddah, and the Arabian Heritage Project in Kuwait, which she directed for seven years.
+Her work includes developing strategies, research, archives, exhibits, performances, programs, and initiatives to safeguard and promote intangible heritage.

+She is a Georgetown University Fellow, and was previously a visiting fellow at Harvard University.
+She was twice appointed a Senior Fulbright Scholar, and was named Alumna of the Year by the University of Maryland.

-Urkevich has been a visiting professor at Bucknell University, the University of Maryland, Millersville University, and a full-time professor at Boston University where she held a joint faculty position in the College of Fine Arts, the College of Arts and Sciences, and the Graduate School of Arts and Sciences.
-She initially moved to Kuwait in 2003 as a US senior Fulbright scholar, after which she was invited to help lead the newly opened American University of Kuwait.
-She served as the first head of arts and humanities and played a pivotal role in establishing the new university, including establishing the department of music and drama.
+As a full-time professor at Boston University, she held a joint faculty position in the College of Fine Arts, the College of Arts and Sciences, and the Graduate School of Arts and Sciences.
+Urkevich also has been a visiting professor at Bucknell University, the University of Maryland, and Millersville University.
+She moved to Kuwait in 2003 as a United States Senior Fulbright Scholar, after which she was invited to help lead the newly opened American University of Kuwait.
+She served as the first Head of the College of Arts and Humanities and played a pivotal role in launching the new university, including establishing the Department of Music and Drama, the first of its kind in a liberal arts institution in the Arabian Peninsula.

-Throughout her career, Urkevich has served as a strategist and senior advisor to governments, corporations, consultancies, and universities.
-She remains active in music, higher education, performing arts, and heritage societies and conferences around the world.
+Throughout her career, Urkevich has advised governments, corporations, institutions, and development initiatives on cultural policy, strategic planning, education, heritage, and performing arts.
+She remains active in think tanks, scholarly and professional organizations, and international conferences, and is an alumna of the Aspen Institute Executive Seminar.